Want to see dentists and services near you?

 CDCP Eligibility: Who Qualifies & Income Criteria

 The Canadian Dental Care Plan (CDCP) helps make dental coverage in Canada more accessible for families and individuals with limited financial means.
-But one of the biggest factors in determining eligibility for your dental plan Canada is income.
+But one of the biggest factors in determining CDCP eligibility is income.
 If you’re wondering whether your income level qualifies you for this public dental plan, this guide explains what you need to know—from CDCP income limits and co-payments to renewal requirements and provincial alternatives.

 Who Is Eligible For The CDCP, The Dental Plan Canada Offers?